rapid-sensemaking-framework/cosense/README.md

 Connects to a remote http server which will host registration pages for live links on the web for people to sign up with.
 Uses [rsf-http-register](https://github.com/rapid-sensemaking-framework/rsf-http-register)

-Setup for connection with a participant register http server:
+Environment Variable Setup for connection with a participant register http server:

-`.env` example:
+`.env-dev` example:

 ```
 REGISTER_HOST=127.0.0.1